Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Method: Task-Level Iterative Learning Control

 \subsection{Rope Model}

 We model the rope as a 3D serial chain of point masses $m$ connected by fixed-distance constraints of length $l$.
 Each joint in the rope has a bending stiffness $k$ and a damping coefficient $b$.
-Since ropes are approximately self-similar, we use a single $m,k,b$ parameter for all but the last rope links and joints.
-The ropes we evaluate with have a weight attached to the end, which is approximated with a different end link mass $m_e$.
-Our approximate rope model has far fewer degrees of freedom than the true rope dynamics, with only $N=11$ links, which has proven adequate in this work.
+Since ropes are approximately self-similar, we use a single set of $m,k,b$ parameter for all but the last rope links and joints.
+All the ropes have a weight attached to the end, which is approximated with a different end link mass $m_e$.
+Our approximate rope model has fewer degrees of freedom than the actual ropes, with only $N=11$ links.
 The unit scaling of these parameters is with respect to $m$, which we set to 1, resulting in only 5 model parameters ($k, b, m_e,l,N$).

-The first point on the rope model is kinematically driven by the robot model's fingertip trajectory.
-We can define the rope dynamics model as a function $f$, which simulates the rope state given the initial rope configuration $\mathbf{z}_0$ and a position trajectory of the first link (full derivation found in Appendix~\cref{sec:dynamics_model}).
+The first point on the rope model is kinematically driven by the robot model's fingertip position and orientation trajectory.
+We can define the rope dynamics model as a function $f$, which simulates the rope state given the initial rope configuration $\mathbf{z}_0$ and a trajectory of the first link (full derivation found in Appendix~\cref{sec:dynamics_model}).
 This makes the overall system model, as seen in \cref{fig:system_model}, the following:

-where $\hat \state$ is the model prediction of the rope state.
+where $\hat \state$ is the model prediction of the rope state and $\knots$ are the command spline knot points.
 To simulate the rope dynamics, we implement a maximal coordinate variational integrator dynamics model from \citet{lavalle_linear-time_2021}.
+The same fixed parameter set in \cref{tab:simulation_params} is used for all rope types; we do not fit model parameters to individual ropes.